There are vegetarians, there are non-vegetarians. But in between, there is a breed called Eggetarians.

 If I have missed out on any amazing Bhurji Pav serving joint, then please comment.

-Keep an eye for next reviews.
+Keep an eye for the next reviews.
 Happy Reading!!!